Services Teen Counseling And Therapy

 At Perspectives Counseling Centers, we specialize in a wide range of adolescent issues including:

 If you recognize an adolescent with one or more of the above issues, the E.D.G.E.
-Program at Perspectives Counseling Centers can help.
+Program at Perspectives of Troy Counseling Centers can help.

 New E.D.G.E. groups starting soon!